 Private Credit Based Alternative Loans

 Borrowers have the right and ability to select the education loan provider of their choice and are not required to use any of the lenders on this list.
 Niagara receives no incentive or benefit from any lender on this list.
-All of the listed lenders provide loans for Graduate and Undergraduate students to provide funds beyond what federal programs can offer.
+All of the listed lenders provide loans for graduate and undergraduate students to provide funds beyond what federal programs can offer.
 Students can borrow up to cost of attendance minus financial aid.
 All loans are variable interest rates unless otherwise indicated.

 • Niagara University does not automatically certify alternative loans until students have completed the FAFSA and their eligibility for Federal Stafford Loans has been determined.